-Type of borrower Amount of loan or advance in nature Percentage to the total loans and of loan outstanding advances in the nature of loans Nil Nil Nil
+Type of borrower Amount of loan or advance in nature of loan outstanding j Nil Nil Nil

 (g) All the related party transactions that were entered during the financial year were in the ordinary course of business and on an arm's length basis.
 There were no materially significant transactions made by the Company with the related parties either individually or taken together with the previous transactions which may have a potential conflict with the interest of the Company at large.
 All the related party transactions are placed before the Audit Committee and subsequently before the Board of Directors for approval and review on quarterly basis.